kopitamanis/kopitamanis/README.md

 - 👋 Hi, I’m @kopitamanis
 - 👀 I’m interested in Software Quality Assurance
-- 🌱 I’m currently learning about Software Quality Assurance, Data Analyst and Backend Microservice with Pyhton
+- 🌱 I’m currently learning about Software Quality Assurance(automation)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...